heiemooa/emooa/README_EN.md

 #### [@emooa/logger](/packages/logger/README.md)

-`@emooa/logger` is a simple logger for use with Nodejs, designed as a simple and versatile pure ESM logging library, supporting multiple transports.
+`@emooa/logger` Is a simple logger for use with Nodejs, designed as a simple and versatile logging library that supports multiple transports.
 [Read More.](/packages/logger/README.md)

 ```
 yarn add @emooa/logger